snowietown/snowietown/README.md

 literally dont include me in dumb pt drama.. i literally js sit for funsies!

-and so, if i ever say/do smth u dont like, lemme know! 𖹭
+and so, if i ever say/do smth u dont like, send me a whisper! 𖹭